 I recently came across an old printed copy of this story, and decided to transcribe it for interested readers.
 Many of the people mentioned as living are now deceased.
 The article was written in 1982. – Luke

 The Wynn Island Plantation, The First 150 Years, 1832-1982

 In the early years of 1800 vast acres of land lay open and ready for homesteading.
 Such a section was the land in and around Richland Parish, Louisiana.
-Sparsely populated, rich virgin land was ready for any and all who could stand the hardships of clearing land, building homes, barns, smoke houses, and at the same time extracting a living out of the soil.
+Sparsely populated, rich virgin land was ready for any and all who could stand the hardships of clearing land, building homes, barns, smokehouses, and at the same time extracting a living out of the soil.
 The most popular means of travel from east to west in those days was by wagon train, and life was hard.
-It was particularly hard when people left the train, and homesteaded lad, took a job or tried to make a living.
+It was particularly hard when people left the train, and homesteaded land, took a job, or tried to make a living.

 With the oldest son Joel Richardson Wynn, 18 years old, the family then cleared more land, planted more cotton, corn, hay, and beans.
 The plantation was becoming more and more self-sufficient and self-supporting.
 A trip to Rayville was then made more for pleasure than necessity.